 The Women's Museum

-The National Pioneer Women’s Hall of Fame is one of two women’s museums in Australia, formed as “a public museum for the purpose of recognising and honouring pioneering women who contributed to the development of Australia”, holding within its collection women’s objects donated from across the country and commemorating in a permanent exhibition the achievements of women from across the nation who have been” first in their field”.
+The National Pioneer Women’s Hall of Fame is one of two women’s museums in Australia, and was founded as a public museum for the purpose of recognising and honouring pioneering women who contributed to the development of Australia.
+Our collection contains women’s objects donated from across the country, and through our exhibitions we commemorate the achievements of women from across the nation who have been first in their field.

-The Hall of Fame defines a pioneer woman as any woman who is a pioneer in her chosen field from settlement to present day and commemorates the achievements of all Australian women.
+The museum defines a pioneer woman as any woman who is a pioneer in her chosen field from settlement to present day and commemorates the achievements of all Australian women.

 Incorporated as a non-profit organisation, the National Pioneer Women’s Hall of Fame acknowledges the considerable and ongoing support received from the Northern Territory Government, the Federal Government, Tourism NT and many thousands of hours of work by dedicated volunteers.